robert-kel-tg/iterators-1/README.md

 ## Query the Iterator

-### query()
+### getIterator()

-The `query` method applies the filtering options set on the `Iterator` object.
+The `getIterator` method applies the filtering options set on the `Iterator` object.
 The result returned is a `Iterator` object that you can further manipulate as you wish.

-### fetchAll()

-The `fetchAll` behaves like the `query` method but instead of returning an `Iterator` it returns a sequential array of the found items;

-### fetchOne()

-The `fetchOne` method returns a single item from the Iterator; *Of note: the Interval methods have no effect on the output of this method*;

 ### each(callable $callable)

 The `each` method allows you to iterate over the given Iterator and execute a callable function with each selected item.

 The callable function can take up to three parameters: